 - Typical duration – Less than three minutes

-Very hard to do sessions on back-to-back days.
+It will be very hard to do sessions on back-to-back days.
 Heart rate is too difficult to go by in these efforts because of the lag in response from the effort being undertaken.
 Basically, it should hurt a lot.

 How to set your training zones

 There are a number of testing protocols to benchmark your fitness and set your training zones.
 Choosing the best method for you depends on several variables, including the time you have available, how often you want to repeat the test and how detailed you want the data to be.